Chart Color Schemes

 In terms of cultural diversity, South Toowoomba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-South Toowoomba's cultural diversity aligns with the broader region, with 83.7% of residents being citizens, 81.4% born in Australia, and 86.7% speaking English only at home.
-Christianity is the predominant religion in South Toowoomba, accounting for 51.3% of the population.
-The most significant overrepresentation is seen in the 'Other' category, which comprises 4.8% of South Toowoomba's population compared to 2.2% across the rest of Queensland.
+South Toowoomba's cultural diversity was comparable to the wider region, with 83.7% being citizens, 81.4% born in Australia, and 86.7% speaking English only at home.
+Christianity was the predominant religion, making up 51.3%.
+The most significant overrepresentation was seen in Other religions (4.8%, compared to 2.2% regionally).

 Frequently Asked Questions - Diversity